-I don’t buy into too many food trends.
-I don’t put lavender into ice cream, I don’t like thyme in cocktails, I like lemongrass only in Thai food, and I don’t stick bacon into everything possible.
+I don’t buy into too many food trends, as you know.
+I don’t put lavender into ice cream, I don’t like rosemary in cocktails, I like lemongrass only in Thai food, and I don’t stick bacon into everything possible.
 It will probably be 20 more years before I ever make kale chips.
-I guess it’s stubbornness, but also sometimes I think people try too hard to be different.
-It’s okay to disagree.
+No, I’ll probably never make them.

 Anymore, peach salsa doesn’t really even sound very trendy.
-It’s become as commonplace as cherry barbeque sauce and the like.
-But I’m terribly addicted to it.
-So every summer I make three kinds of salsa.
-One is fresh salsa, the second is this peach salsa, and then there’s the salsa I can.
+It’s become as commonplace as boysenberry barbecue sauce and the like.

 2 tablespoons olive oil